 “Can the yellow be a bit more yellowy please?”

 Some feedback I once received a few years ago

 The client (naming no names!) completely ignored the idea

 so fixated on the colour options of the treatment.

 It is important not to overwhelm the client with too many choices.
 This can cause you problems with additional, unnecessary changes and wasted time.
-So, I always try to present two or three logo ideas as a maximum.
+So, I always try to present two or three logos as a maximum.
 You need to be ruthless when selecting these – and this can be hard.
-You may have five or six solutions that you’re happy with, but choosing your top three really helps to streamline the process.
+You may have five or six solutions that you’re happy with, but choosing your top three logos really helps to streamline the process.
 Think about how each logo could be used if chosen.
 Some of your designs may lend themselves to other applications more than others – this may help you refine the selection you present.
 Either way, the work you have completed isn’t going to disappear.
 The ones that didn’t quite make the cut will be there to fall back on if your initial set aren’t well received.